interactive-matter/HTTPClient/README.md

 HTTP client supports three types of requests:

-* normal GET request to get some data from a URL
+* Normal GET request to get some data from a URL
 * POST requests to transfer bigger amount of data to a server
 * PUT request as sepcified by REST APIs
-* currently there is no need for DELETE requests - so they do not exist yet.
+* Currently there is no need for DELETE requests - so they do not exist yet.

 The result of a request is a stream (aka FILE*) by that you can read the data without the need to keep the whole answer in memory - which would fail for most